tushary03/python-pratice/README.md

 - Small Web Apps

 >And anything else that sparks my curiosity!

----
-How I Use This
+[How I Use This
 This is a personal repository, and its structure might change as I explore new things.
-Feel free to look around, but please note that this is primarily for my own learning and development.
+Feel free to look around, but please note that this is primarily for my own learning and development.]
----

 Happy coding!